-With Martin Luther King Day on Monday, I thought it was important to compile a list of Civil Rights Movement picture books.
+With Martin Luther King Day approaching, I’ve put together a list of Civil Rights Movement picture books.
 Not only will these stories spark discussion, but they will teach children about an important time in history, and the influential leaders who fought for justice.
 Also, the books I selected are told from a child’s perspective, which will make them even more meaningful to young audiences.

 For educators, these books are powerful, interactive read aloud texts and teach the following literacy elements: theme, point of view, imagery, and inference.

 I hope that you discover some new Civil Rights Movements books to add to your bookshelf!

 In this book, readers take a journey with two little girls who sneak out of bed to march towards equality and justice with Dr. Martin Luther King Jr. Powerful charcoal drawings, capture the bravery of men, women and children who marched to make freedom a reality.
 Throughout the book, the author beautifully uses the “smell of roses” as a metaphor for freedom.

 Jacqueline Woodson never ceases to capture the hearts of her audience.
 Clover (narrator) has been told not to cross a fence that segregates her town.
 But, one summer she notices a little girl(Annie) on the other side of the fence, which peeks her curiosity.
 As summer continues, both girls become curious about each other and work up courage to introduce themselves.
 Instead of crossing the fence, they decide to sit on the fence together and form a friendship.
 Eventually, the fence fades into the background and the girls play together.